 - Copying or buying the work or answers of someone else. - Copying or buying the work of former students including, but not limited to, notebooks. - Looking at another student's paper during testing (for any reason). - Obtaining copies of answers to examinations and/or examinations prior to test administration. - Receiving or distributing examinations or examination answers. - Carrying hidden notes to class during examination.
-This includes writing on a desk, on one's hands, arms, clothing, or any other objects, or use of any other external or electronic device or source including smart watches. - Cheating in any other form not covered above.
+This includes writing on a desk, on one's hands, arms, - clothing, or any other objects, or use of any other external or electronic device or source including smart watches.Cheating in any other form not covered above. - Using AI tools to generate or complete assignments without proper disclosure or authorization is considered cheating.